felixlopz/hubrise-test-task/content/apps/pixelpoint-bridge/en/user-interface.md

 ## Order page

-Selecting an order from the list will display all the logs of the API requests exchanged between HubRise and the PixelPoint EPOS via the PixelPoint Bridge.
+Selecting an order from the list will display all the logs of the API requests exchanged between HubRise and the PixelPoint EPOS via PixelPoint Bridge.

 Requests are ordered with the latest on top, and each of them displays the following information: